Jerome-Maurin/vmdb2-wrapper/README.md

 Extra packages needed for cross-compile build (use of qemu-debootstrap in yaml, default):

-qemu-user-static and binfmt-support
+`qemu-user-static` and `binfmt-support`

-You can always remplace qemu-debootstrap by debootstrap to build natively without needing qemu-user-static & binfmt-support,
+You can always remplace `qemu-debootstrap` by `debootstrap` to build natively without needing `qemu-user-static` & `binfmt-support`,
-but in case you don't want to change the yaml files and you don't mind having qemu-user-static & binfmt-support on your system,
+but in case you don't want to change the yaml files and you don't mind having `qemu-user-static` & `binfmt-support` on your system,
-qemu-debootstrap will also work for native builds with almost no overhead.
+`qemu-debootstrap` will also work for native builds with almost no overhead.

 ******************************

-vmdb2 command example (working per yaml file example command on first line comment):
+`vmdb2` command example (working per yaml file example command on first line comment):

     sudo vmdb2 board.yaml --output board.img --rootfs-tarball release_architecture_rootfs.tgz --log=stderr